The Best Thing I Ever Made

-The Best Thing I Ever Made is an American cooking television series that aired on Food Network.
+The Best Thing I Ever Made is an American cooking reality television series that aired on Food Network.
 It featured a rotating lineup of chefs demonstrating how to prepare their favorite recipes.
 The series is a spin-off of The Best Thing I Ever Ate.

 The Best Thing I Ever Made officially premiered on October 16, 2011 and concluded on February 10, 2013, after three seasons.
 In 2013, the series won a Daytime Emmy Award (along with fellow Food Network series Trisha's Southern Kitchen) for Outstanding Culinary Program.